cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

 historical investigation into the personal library would very much inform our present habits of mind.”[^4]

-This paper examines a list of eighty references included in the manuscript.
+This essay examines a list of eighty references included in the manuscript.
 My central argument is that, despite various uncertainties regarding the meaning or authorship of this list, it provides insight into the cultural and intellectual landscapes of the sixteenth century.
-Compiling authors and titles is not merely an intellectual exercise in organizing scattered elements but also reflects processes of inclusion and exclusion within a semantic field.[^5] The list is a piece of evidence about the debates surrounding the production of the manuscript Ms. Fr.
-640. If the numerous recipes of crafts collected by the author-practitioner show a world where practical knowledge is crucial for interpreting the external, inner, and social worlds, the list of titles is also a window that pushes out of the manuscript and the
+Compiling authors and titles is not merely an exercise in organizing scattered elements but also reflects processes of inclusion and exclusion within a semantic field.[^5] The list is a piece of evidence about the debates surrounding the production of the manuscript Ms. Fr.
+640. If the numerous recipes collected by the author-practitioner show a world where practical knowledge is crucial for interpreting the external, inner, and social worlds, the list of titles is also a window that pushes out of the manuscript and the